-I am currently looking for a internship opportunity from Dec'25 to June/July'26!
+I am currently looking for a internship opportunity from Jun'25 to Aug'26 (3 full months)!

 Hello!
 I'm Celeste, a Year 3 Computer Engineering student at the National University of Singapore (NUS), graduating in 2027 with a B.Eng and continuing on to a Master's in 2028.